Adire

 Other forms of indigo resist-dyeing exist in other parts of West Africa; for example, the Senegalese dyers use rice paste rather than cassava root.

-For your beautiful and affordable adire fashion textiles, kindly check our page at African things.
-You will be amazed at what we have for you!
+For your beautiful and affordable adire fashion textiles, kindly check our page at African Things or contact us via WhatsApp:

 The tradition of ‘indigo dyeing’ goes back centuries in West Africa.
 It was first produced in Jojola’s compound of Kemta, Abeokuta by the second Iyalode (Chief Mrs. Miniya Jojolola Soetan) of Egba land.